playframework/scalatestplus-play/docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithScalaTest.md

 ## Testing WS calls

 If you are calling a web service, you can use [`WSTestClient`](api/scala/play/api/test/WsTestClient.html).
 There are two calls available, `wsCall` and `wsUrl` that will take a Call or a string, respectively.
-Note that they expect to be called in the context of `WithApplication`.
+Note that they expect to be called in the context of a running application.

 ```
 wsCall(controllers.routes.Application.index()).get()